akinetic/scalar-magnitudes/README.md

 # Scalar Magnitudes, Definitions, and Relations

-> **Scalar Magnitudes are quantities that conserve their value and form under transformations of translation and rotation, or changes between coordinate systems (Cartesian, polar, spherical, etc.).**
+> **Scalar Magnitudes are invariant quantities that conserve their value and form under transformations of translation and rotation, or changes between coordinate systems (Cartesian, polar, spherical, etc.).**

 ---